sourcegraph/scip/DESIGN.md

     requires some way of connecting the data together anyways.
     However, if the consumer is capable of supporting that, then recording bidirectional links in index data is not useful.

+[^2]: The only compromise on this decision is in the choice of representation of source ranges, where benchmarks showed that using a variable length integer array encoding provided significant savings compared to a message-based encoding, even after compression.

+[^3]: In practice, SCIP data tends to be have a compression ratio around in the range of 10%-20%, as modern compressors are very good at de-duplicating away the repetitive textual symbols.

 ## Core design decisions